benjaminselfridge/model-checking/doc/ModelChecking2.md

 In this section, we will examine the problem of model checking multiple programs running in parallel, which all have access to the same global variable environment.
-We will use MIG express each individual program, and then we will define a function to convert a parallel program into a transition system.
+We will use `MIG` to express each individual program, and then we will define a function to convert a parallel program into a transition system.

 A *parallel program* is just a `Vector` of sequential programs with a shared environment: